software-mansion/live-debugger/docs/callback_tracing.md

 ![Callback Tracing stopped](images/callback_tracing_stopped.gif)

-By default it will be stopped when you change nodes or navigate to other Live View.
+By default it will be stopped when you change nodes or navigate to other LiveView.

 ## How to use